Balloon shield for prostate radiation: a failed promise?

 Summary

-This study tested a temporary, biodegradable balloon placed between the prostate and rectum during radiation therapy for intermediate-risk prostate cancer.
-The goal was to see if the balloon could reduce radiation damage to the rectum by creating more space.
-The study enrolled 24 adults and was terminated early, so results are limited.
+This study tested a temporary biodegradable balloon placed between the prostate and rectum during radiation therapy for intermediate-risk prostate cancer.
+The goal was to see if the balloon could reduce radiation damage to the rectum by pushing it away from the prostate.
+The study was terminated early, so results are limited.
+It involved 24 participants and focused on measuring dosimetric improvements and side effects.

 Get updates